The story behind Restaurant Week, a pleasant marketing surprise

-That’s the genius behind Restaurant Week, which started yesterday here in Philadelphia and runs through September 19.
+That’s the genius behind Restaurant Week, which is a major biannual event here in Philadelphia.

-Of course, Restaurant Week is a misnomer, since it lasts 10 days.
+Of course, Restaurant Week is a misnomer, since it lasts more than seven days.

 The concept itself began 25 years ago in New York City, but the initial purpose was different.